 As the program designed for desktop computers, Lightroom Classic contains the widest assortment of tools.

-At first, Lightroom CC didn’t include a tone curve tool, split toning, or HSL panel, but Adobe has since added those features in.
-The HSL panel tool inside of Lightroom Classic gives each color in the photo their own slider to lighten or darken only that shade.
-The tool is helpful for reducing the redness in skin, as well as creating custom color profiles, such as imitating a film look.
+At first, Lightroom CC didn’t include a tone curve tool, split toning, HSL (hue, saturation, luminance) panel, HDR merging, or panorama stitching, but Adobe has since added all of those features in.
+The HSL panel tool inside of both versions of Lightroom gives each color in the photo its own slider to lighten or darken only that shade.
+The tool helps reduce the redness in skin, as well as creating custom color profiles, such as imitating a film look.
 The tool also makes a dramatic difference when converting images to black and white by controlling which shade of gray each color converts to.
 Now, users can also find HSL by tapping on the colored circle icon in Lightroom CC as well.

 Both Lightroom CC and Lightroom Classic can perform localized adjustments with the healing tool, adjustment brush, and radial and graduated filters, but CC is missing the red-eye removal tool.

 While previous users won’t notice any significant differences in the targeted adjustment tools, both the radial and graduated filter tools have a new option in Lightroom Classic that is not included in the CC version: Color and luminance masking.
 This allows users to select color or luminance ranges to include in the mask.
 If you are using the graduated filter to brighten up a boring sky, a color range mask can automatically select all of the sky, saving you from having to manually go in and erase the mask from the trees, buildings, or other objects that jut into the skyline.